095056/Luis/Mirrors.md

 # Info for mirror maintainers

-On 28th of August 2022 Fosshost decommissioned their service and packages.termux.dev is no longer accessable.
-We will use the grimler.se mirror as main repo until a new service is set up somewhere.
-For mirror maintainers this means that sync urls might have to be updated from [packages.termux.dev/apt/](https://packages.termux.dev/apt/) to [grimler.se/termux/](https://grimler.se/termux/).
-The page [How to mirror the official repositories](https://github.com/termux/termux-packages/wiki/How-to-mirror-the-official-repositories) has been updated to have up to date instructions on how to mirror our repositories.
+On 10th of December 2022 we moved the main termux repo from Fosshost to another vps provider.
+After the move packages.termux.dev is accessible over both ipv4 and ipv6, and rsync can be used to mirror the main repos.
+The page [How to mirror the official repositories](https://github.com/termux/termux-packages/wiki/How-to-mirror-the-official-repositories) has suggestions for how to mirror our repositories.

 unstable-packages, game-packages and science-packages have been merged into the main (termux-packages) repository and no longer have to be synced.

-Mirroring termux-packages, termux-root-packages and x11-packages can be done with several tools like rsync, [apt-mirror](https://github.com/apt-mirror/apt-mirror) or aptly.
-Steps are outlined in the page [How to mirror the official repositories](https://github.com/termux/termux-packages/wiki/How-to-mirror-the-official-repositories).

 # Repositories and Mirrors